C. H. Lang

 Lyon and Healy’s motto was “everything in music.”
 They either sold or retailed just about any Western musical instrument in popular use during the late 19th and early 20th centuries.
 They even made pipe organs.
 Lyon and Healy was also a major music publisher.
 As the years progressed, L&H began selling off its acquisitions and concentrated on what they did best, which was making one of the best harps in the world.
 Their style 23 harp introduced in 1890 is still being made today by a much smaller company.

-At first Lyon & Healy advertised “Lang Tools” profusely, but after a few years the name “Lang” was abolished from Lyon & Healy catalogues as well as their advertising.
+At first Lyon & Healy advertised “Lang Tools” profusely, but after a few years the name “Lang” was withdrawn from Lyon & Healy catalogues as well as their advertising.
 Probably because Lyon and Healy had such a well recognized name, Lyon and Healy could conceal the source of their piano tools; Lang’s name was removed from all the tools as well.

 Rebadged Lyon & Healy Stationary Professional tuning hammer (Lang No. 4).
 Advertisement in “The Tuners Journal,” September, 1921.